This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 And in current times, there is no shortage of religious fanatics who claim that the end of the world has already begun.

-Here I am going to introduce you to the 4 horsemen of the immune apocalypse.
+Here I am going to introduce you to the 4 horsemen of the immunological apocalypse.
 They are responsible for deactivating your defense system and leaving you without weapons to fight viruses, bacteria and germs.

 The world changed.
 Before and after this pandemic.
 As I always say, everything bad that happens to us has a positive side.